 Most at-home hair dye kits come with a bottle to pour solution onto your hair.
 If you are looking for all-over color, this may work for you.
 If you are looking for a root touch-up, you are better off with a brush and bowl set up.

-Get yourselves some gloves to avoid dyed fingers, and place a kitchen timer where you can get it (you can use your phone timer, but with hair-dye-gloves on, we’re pretty sure you’re not going to want to. (eSalon actually sells all of these tools as an add-on product.
-Purchase it once, and you’re set for your hair dye tools forever!)
+Get yourselves some gloves to avoid dyed fingers, and place a kitchen timer where you can get it (you can use your phone timer, but with hair-dye-gloves on, we’re pretty sure you’re not going to want to.)

 Split your hair into even smaller sections, and brush the roots with the color.
 Your sections should be pretty darn tiny to ensure full coverage.
 Work through one quarter (or less) of your hair at a time, before clipping it to the side and moving on to the next area.